microsoft/vscode-docs/docs/languages/html.md

 ## Format HTML

-To improve the formatting of your HTML code press `kb(editor.action.format)` and the selected area will be reformatted.
+To improve the formatting of your HTML source code, press `kb(editor.action.formatSelection)` and the selected area will be reformatted.

 >**Tip:** Configure the HTML formatter settings in the [User and Workspace Settings](/docs/customization/userandworkspace.md).